RainingSea/cese/project/website/RemoteJobBoard/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "We will use Flask as the web framework for developing the RemoteJobBoard application.
-Flask is lightweight and allows for easy routing and templating.
-For the front-end, we will use HTML to create the necessary templates for the login, registration, home, job posting, and profile pages.
-The application will handle user authentication and job listings using local text files for data storage.", "UI design":"- The main UI will consist of a login page, registration page, home page, job posting page, and profile page.
-Each page will have a navigation bar for easy access to different functionalities.
-The login page will have fields for username and password, while the registration page will include fields for username, password, and email.
-The home page will display featured job listings and a button to browse all jobs.
-The job posting page will have fields for job title, company name, and job description.
-The profile page will show user details and options to edit the profile.", "Data Storage":"Data will be stored in local text files.
-We will create the following files: 'users.txt' for storing user credentials, 'jobs.txt' for storing job listings, and 'applied_jobs.txt' for tracking which jobs users have applied to.
-Each file will store data in a structured format, such as JSON, to facilitate easy reading and writing.", "File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/home.html", "templates/job_posting.html", "templates/profile.html", "users.txt", "jobs.txt", "applied_jobs.txt"], "Data structures and interfaces": " classDiagram
+"Implementation approach": "We will use Flask as the web framework for building the RemoteJobBoard application.
+Flask is lightweight and allows for easy routing and template rendering.
+For the front end, we will use HTML to create the necessary templates.
+The application will handle user authentication, job posting, and profile management.
+Data will be stored in local text files for simplicity and ease of access.", "UI design":"- The main UI will consist of several HTML pages: login.html for user login, registration.html for user registration, home.html for displaying job listings, browse_jobs.html for browsing all jobs, post_job.html for posting new jobs, and profile.html for user profile management.
+Each page will have navigation links to facilitate user movement throughout the application.", "Data Storage":"Data will be stored in local text files.
+The following files will be created: 'users.txt' for storing user credentials and profile information, 'jobs.txt' for storing job listings, and 'applied_jobs.txt' for tracking job applications.
+Each file will contain structured data in a simple format, such as JSON or CSV, to facilitate easy reading and writing.", "File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/home.html", "templates/browse_jobs.html", "templates/post_job.html", "templates/profile.html", "users.txt", "jobs.txt", "applied_jobs.txt"], "Data structures and interfaces": " classDiagram
     class Main {